qugar.quad

 • degree (int) – Expected degree of exactness of the quadrature to be generated.

-• dlf_cells (npt.NDArray[np.int32]) – Array of DOLFINx cell ids (local to current MPI process) for which quadratures will be generated.
+• cells (npt.NDArray[np.int32]) – Array of DOLFINx cell ids (local to current MPI process) for which quadratures will be generated.

 • tag (Optional[int]) – Mesh tag of the subdomain associated to the given cells.
 Defaults to None.